 PvZ looks really great and has really beautiful scenery within this crazy battlefield.
 It also attempts to bring in the traditional feeling from the mobile version where some building or launching of units is done, from growing little potted plant defenses to launching zombies from a bone area plot.

 This adds a different element to the strategy as you must also compensate for these extra troops joining the enemy forces.
 It performs really well with worlds being quite interactive in terms of movement with many places being able to be reached which leads to some more dynamic combat.
 Everything runs fine in the game and the online seems very balanced aside from the chomper which seems to be almost too powerful in terms of their insta-kill ability.

 It's hard to discuss this game in terms of saying that it is really weird, but actually a really great play.
 It's a nice example that an online only game can be enjoyable and cater to many ages while still being competitive.
 There are many hours to be had and tons of hours to be had whether that is in the multiplayer or the cooperative Garden Ops mode.

-Review Done on Plants vs Zombies Garden Warfare for Xbox One
+Plants vs Zombies Garden Warfare Review on Xbox One